Public Protection team - privacy notice

 - Derbyshire Police – Relevant personal information will be sent to Derbyshire Police to assist in an investigation.

-- Her Majesty’s Courts Service – The Council will send personal information to HM Courts Service to support a prosecution.
+- HM Courts Service – The Council will send personal information to HM Courts Service to support a prosecution.

 - Enforcement Agents – The Council will send personal details to enforcement agents to recover any money owed.

 - UK Border Agency – Where requested personal information will be sent to support the prevention and detection of crime and disorder.

 - Gangmasters Licensing and Labour Abuse Authority – Where requested personal information will be sent to support the prevention and detection of crime and disorder.

 - Body-worn video camera footage obtained by the Public Protection Team is transferred to Reveal Media Ltd on a secure cloud-based server in the UK.
 A data protection impact assessment has been completed to consider the potential risks associated when using body-worn video cameras to reduce any potential privacy risks.

 Anonymised and pseudonymised data may be used for research and statistical purposes.
 Any data collected may be used for research and statistical purposes that are relevant and compatible with the purpose that the data was collected for.

 - Access – you can request copies of any of your personal information that is held by the Council.

 - Rectification – you can ask us to correct any incorrect information.